hatamiarash7/docker-directory-index/README.md

 # docker-directory-index

-This image use Nginx to get a directory index.
+This image use Nginx to create a directory index

 ![image](https://www.keycdn.com/img/support/nginx-directory-index-lg.webp)